-The testing of the sources of supply for the regulated and unregulated contaminate substances indicated that the contaminate levels are below the Maximum Contaminate Levels as established by the EPA.
+The testing of the sources of supply for the regulated and unregulated contaminate substances indicated that the contaminatelevels are below the Maximum Contaminate

+Levels as established by the EPA.

-Some of the items listed below were detected in our water during the 2023 sampling period.
+Some of the items listed below were detected in our water during the 2024 sampling period.
 All are below the levels allowed by the agencies.
-Not listed are other potential contaminates that were not detected in any of our tests.
+Not listed are other potential contaminates, all of which resulted in Not Detected (ND) or below the Maximum Contaminate Level (MCL).